 That means reaching for quick snacks that give us an energy boost on the run, or grabbing whatever is closest while we’re finishing another task.
 Sometimes, mindless eating is simply eating while watching TV.

-Unfortunately, these distractions not only reduces our enjoyment of the food we’re putting into our mouths, but they can quickly lead to eating too much.
-Our brain fails to pick up on the signs of physical fullness, or to even notice what we’ve eaten mentally.
+Unfortunately, these distractions not only reduce our enjoyment of the food we’re putting into our mouths, but they can quickly lead to eating too much.
+Our brain fails to pick up on the signs of physical fullness, or to even notice what we’ve eaten.

 You can begin eating more mindfully by checking in with yourself each time you reach for a snack or treat.

 Ask yourself why you’re choosing this particular food.
-Are you bored?
-Are you actually hungry?
-Are you upset or stressed?
+Are you bored, actually hungry, upset, or stressed?